Letting the tiger out of its cage: bosonic coding without concatenation: Summary of results

 Our framework yields integer-homology analogues of many established \(\mathbb{Z}_2\)-homology (read: qubit) CSS codes, realized using projected coherent states.
-We study the integer-homology analogue of the \eczoohref[Kitaev surface code]{surface} \cite{kitaev1997quantum,kitaev1997quantumimperfect,bravyi1998quantum,dennis2002topological,kitaev2003fault}, whose linear constraints are sums of occupation numbers around a cross of a 2D lattice, and whose dissipators contain products of four lowering operators.
+We study the integer-homology analogue of the Kitaev surface code \cite{kitaev1997quantum,kitaev1997quantumimperfect,bravyi1998quantum,dennis2002topological,kitaev2003fault}, whose linear constraints are sums of occupation numbers around a cross of a 2D lattice, and whose dissipators contain products of four lowering operators.
 This code inherits the surface code's string-like minimal logical operators, geometric locality of stabilizing operators, and scaling of code distances.
-It is less resource intensive than the surface-cat code --- a \eczoohref[concatenation]{cat_concatenated} of a single-mode cat code with the surface code \cite{surfacecat} --- requiring only linear occupation-number measurements, as opposed to nonlinear joint parity measurements.
+It is less resource intensive than the surface-cat code --- a concatenation of a single-mode cat code with the surface code \cite{chamberland2022building} --- requiring only linear occupation-number measurements, as opposed to nonlinear joint parity measurements, and does not involve any individual mode stabilization.
 Part of this code's dephasing protection does not require a large-energy limit.

 \prg{Finite-support examples}

 Many infinite-support codes can be converted to finite-support codes by multiplying columns of generator matrices by \(-1\), which corresponds to mathematically rotating the Fock-space sector used to define the code (see Fig.~\ref{fig:paircat_pairbinomial}).